otsop110/microbit-projects/README.md

 ### Burglar Alarm

+For the burglar alarm you'll need
+* a BBC micro:bit,
-For the burglar alarm you'll need micro:bit, a speaker (Piezo buzzer or headphones will do too), aluminum foil, crocodile clips.
+* a speaker (Piezo buzzer or headphones will do too)

-* First ordered list item.
+* aluminum foil
-* Another item.
+* crocodile clips.

-This fun project was inspired by this MicroMonsters YouTube video
+This fun project was inspired by this MicroMonsters YouTube video.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/igeUhVMqVRw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Remote Control Micro:bot